HackerYou/HYFallBootcamp2014/4-Wordpress/week7/day3/1-custom_themes.md

 * Good defaults for CSS
 * Files already organized into folders
 * Commented code that we can learn from
-* 1000-hour head start! (idk about this one...)

-We are going to be building a Wordpress theme by using an existing HTML template called "Zerofour" from HTML5Up.
+We are going to be building a Wordpress theme by using an existing HTML template called <a href="custom-zero-theme-start.zip" class="exercises">Zerofour from HTML5Up</a>.
 We will do the minimum amount of work that it takes to take a template and convert it into a theme.

 ## Build the custom theme